-New!... (well, it was, 24 Nov 15): Breadboards are great.
+New!... (well, it was, 24 Nov 15.
+Page edited March 2017): Breadboards are great.
 PCBs have their place.
 Here's a middle ground: A "breakout board", if you like, for Arduino Pro Mini.
 You plug the Arduino into a socket, and all the pins become available to solder pads and, if you chose to install them, screw terminals.
-And there is a generous supply of pads for ancilliary components, including many connected to Vcc and Gnd.
+And there is a generous supply of pads for ancillary components, including many connected to Vcc and Gnd.
 What do you think of it, please??
-Cost: $8.. but minimum order is 3.
+Minimum order is $8 (incl p&p worldwide)... but you get three boards for that.
 You buy direct from OSH Park, I make nothing.
+Ordering details on the page the link above takes you to.

 Before the main table of contents, few bits and pieces...